gopi140/Rainbow/README.md

 # Rainbow

-Rainbow is a mixture of 7 colours in the skys
+Rainbow is a mixture of 7 colours in the sky

 Among them I like Violet most